Blue checking accounts icon

 • Avoid unfamiliar online deals that seem too good to be true.
 There are countless “deals” out there—many of which come from scammers phishing for your personal information.
 Be cautious of can’t-miss deals or requests to act quickly (fraudsters will often try to force errors by creating a sense of urgency).

 • Set up a personal firewall.
 Use strong passwords and don’t double up on them for multiple accounts (it’s a little extra work, but the peace of mind is worth it).
-When possible, incorporate multi-factor authentication or face/fingerprint ID as an extra layer of security.
+When possible, incorporate push and multi-factor authentication or face/fingerprint ID as an extra layer of security.
 Beyond that, take advantage of the software that SELCO has designed to help keep accounts safe and make sure your digital banking app has been updated recently.
 Better yet, set your device to make automatic app updates.

 • Monitor your credit.
 One of the best preventative measures against identity theft is monitoring your credit.
 At AnnualCreditReport.com, you can check your credit score as often as you’d like (without damaging your credit) and order an annual report once a year from each of the three major credit reporting bureaus (Equifax, Experian, and TransUnion).
 You can even pull one report every four months to stay connected to your credit report on a regular basis.